Is Buying An Expensive Car Worth It?

 Making extra loan payments reduces your total loan costs and the final purchase price for your vehicle.

 It can also be possible to refinance your auto loan in the future for a lower interest rate.
-But, there isn’t a guarantee that rates will be lower when you’re ready to refinance.
+However, there is no guarantee that rates will be lower when you’re ready to refinance.

 Taxes and Fees